michaelaffare/michaelaffare.github.io/portfolio/tswd/project_part2_bk.md

 </table>

 #### Classroom review (Secondary Review)
 After a group discussion of the topic and points
 > What worked?
  - The topic is good.
- - The theme (red, black, white) suggests an association with CMU.
+ - The theme (red,black,white) suggests an association with CMU.
- - High-value visualizations
+ - High value visualisations
 > What didn't work?
- - too many data points make charts look busy
+ - too many data points, makes charts look busy
- It- Not intuitive that the visuals are interactive
+ - Not intuitive that the visuals are interactive
- - Callout statistics counting too slow; try to speed it up; no one will wait
+ - Callout statistics counting too slow; try to speed it up; noone will wait
 > What questions came up?
- - Why do filter if it is only about MISM; indicate that there are different tracks of MISM students
+ - Why filters if it is only about MISM; indicate that there are different tracks of MISM students
 > What new inspiration arose?
  - Change one of the two similar tree maps for the jobs and companies visualization for diversity
- - convert the word cloud to an image to replace one of the scroll motion images
+ - convert the word cloud to an image to replace one of the scrollmation images
- - Explore more callout statistics and other visualizations except for images and charts.
+ - Explore more callout statistics and other visualisations except images and charts.

 #### todo list from class review
 > Low effort with high value